 Another thing is the famous as well as infamous Bar Street.
 If you like hardcore-partying then this is your place to be!
 But then you should hope that the wind comes very late on the day after.
 Or (the best that can happen in this case) it doesn’t come at all.

 I hope that this article gives a proper overview of my favorite kitespot Kremasti.
-If you haven’t been there and have any further questions – ask me and I will help if i can!
+If you haven’t been there and have any further questions – feel free to ask me and I will help if i can.

 If you haven’t tried kitesurfing and need some hints why you should do it – then maybe you should read this article about “Why kitesurfing?” and go on then 😉